entropyxyz/entropy-core/README.md

 ## Threshold keys

-- keys for internal testnet use only, not secure, here for convience do not use them for anything real
+- keys for internal test-net use only, not secure, here for convenience do not use them for anything real

 Alice
 Secret phrase `alarm mutual concert decrease hurry invest culture survey diagram crash snap click` is account: